mizumoto-cn/GoTutorial/Readme.md

 ## About `/tutorial/code`

-Tons of sample codes from [astaxie/build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang).
+Tons of sample codes are from [astaxie/build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang), they will follow the BSD-3 License if not mentioned particularly.
 Highly appreciated.
-(Folders in /code whose names start with the single digit 0-6, basically.)
+(Folders in `/tutorial/code` whose names start with the single digit 0-6 only.)

 · Folders whose names start with the single digit 0-6 are for basic go grammar